 - White House did not have running water until 1833.
 It was installed under Andrew Jackson’s Presidency.

 - The first residents of the house were second President of the US John Adams and his wife.

 - Every month, the President receives a bill for the family’s personal expenses like food, toiletries, dry cleaning etc. and the amount is deducted from the presidential annual salary.

 - This mansion receives about 6,000 visitors every day.

 - The White House kitchen can serve dinner to as many as 140 guests and hors-d’oeuvres to more than 1,000 with five full-time chefs.

 - The building requires 570 gallons of paint to cover its outside surface.

-- It has a variety of recreation facilities like jogging track, swimming pool, movie theatre etc.
+- It has a variety of recreation facilities like a jogging track, swimming pool, movie theater etc.